Liberal National Party of Queensland: Background

 The formation of the LNP was actually the third attempt to unite the non-Labor side in Queensland.
 In 1925, the United Party — the Queensland branch of the urban-based Nationalist Party — and the Country Party merged as the Country and Progressive National Party.
-This party won government in 1929 under former Queensland Country leader Arthur Edward Moore, but was defeated in 1932 and split apart in 1936.
-In 1941, the Queensland divisions of the United Australia Party and Country Party merged as the Country-National Organisation, under Frank Nicklin of the Country side.
+This party won government in 1929 under former Country Party leader Arthur Edward Moore, but was defeated in 1932 and split apart in 1936.
+In 1941, the Queensland divisions of the United Australia Party and Country Party merged as the Country-National Organisation, under Frank Nicklin, also of the Country side.
 However, this merger only lasted until 1944.

 During the 1970s, the Country Party began running candidates in the more urbanised south-east corner of the state, including the Brisbane area, in direct competition with the Liberals.
-This was part of a larger strategy by the federal party to expand its base outside of rural areas — reflected in successive name changes to the National Country Party in 1975 and the National Party in 1982.
+This was part of a larger strategy by the federal party to expand its base outside of rural areas, reflected in successive name changes to the National Country Party in 1975 and the National Party in 1982.
 The state party had actually changed its name to the National Party in 1974 as part of its effort to broaden its reach.

 After more than a decade of increasingly fraught relations, the Liberals pulled out of the Coalition in 1983.
 The Nationals came up one seat short of a majority in their own right in the election held later that year.
 The Nationals then persuaded two Liberals to defect to them, and governed alone until their defeat in 1989.